luccas-specht/dragons-challence/README.md

 ## Functionalities

 - Sign in with your credentials
-   - You may use this default user to access the website:
+   - You must use this default user, and only it, to access the website:
       - Nickname: Luccas Specht
       - Password: Senh4S#c8t4*
 - List all dragons created